LeanCopilot

 -

-runs locally powered by CTranslate2 and is linked to Lean using Foreign Function Interface (FFI). -
+NativeGeneratorruns locally powered by CTranslate2 and is linked to Lean using Foreign Function Interface (FFI). -

-is hosted either locally or remotely.
+ExternalGeneratoris hosted either locally or remotely.
 See Bring Your Own Model for details. -

-can be anything that implements thegenerate
+GenericGeneratorcan be anything that implements thegeneratefunction in theTextToTexttypeclass.

-Encoders must implement TextToVec
+Encoders must implement TextToVec:

 class TextToVec (τ : Type) where

-encode : τ → String → IO FloatArray
+encode : τ → String → IO FloatArray-

-is the input string -
+inputis the input string -

-should return a vector embedding produced by the model.
+encodeshould return a vector embedding produced by the model.

-Similar to generators, we have NativeEncoder
+Similar to generators, we have NativeEncoder, ExternalEncoder, and GenericEncoder.

-(examples in ModelAPIs.lean).
+In principle, it is possible to run any model using Lean Copilot through ExternalGenerator or ExternalEncoder (examples in ModelAPIs.lean).
 To use a model, you need to wrap it properly to expose the APIs in external_model_api.yaml.
 As an example, we provide a Python API server and use it to run a few models, including llmstep-mathlib4-pythia2.8b.

 - Lean may occasionally crash when restarting or editing a file.
 Restarting the file again should fix the problem.